Twitter flags Marjorie Taylor Greene for ‘hateful content’ after transphobic tweet

 “We must do everything we can to prevent Dr. Dick Levine’s pre-teen #WeenieChop”, she said.

-Ms Greene also posted a follow-up, asking whether he actually had undergone gender-affirming surgery.
+Ms Greene also posted a follow-up, asking whether Dr Levine actually had undergone gender-affirming surgery.

 “Or is he just pushing this on children?” she tweeted.